-Special Care Issues at the End of Life: Reviews pathophysiology, symptoms, comfort interventions, and management of specific end-of-life care issues.
-Some issues addressed are the management of nausea, shortness of breath, anxiety, and the use of steroids in palliative care.
+We’ll review pathophysiology, symptoms, comfort interventions, and management of specific end-of-life care issues.
+For example, some issues addressed include the management of nausea, shortness of breath, anxiety, and the use of steroids in palliative care.

 Need a little tune-up in the customer service department?
 This presentation offers gentle reminders, lots of tips, and general guidelines for staying professional in the workplace.

-Social Media & Digital Marketing for Healthcare: Rather than running from the topic, discuss it and set expectations.
-This presentation offers an overview of the purpose of social media and digital marketing for businesses and healthcare organizations, then dives into best practices, guidelines, and special considerations in the healthcare setting.
-This can also be customized for networking groups to learn more about developing and implementing social media and digital marketing strategy.
+Rather than running from the topic, let’s discuss it and set expectations.
+This presentation offers an overview of the purpose of social media and digital marketing for businesses and healthcare organizations.
+Additionally, we will dive into best practices, guidelines, and special considerations in the healthcare setting.
+Customize your presentation for networking groups!
+Let us know if you want to learn more.
+Further, we’d be happy to help bainstorm to develop and to implement social media and digital marketing strategies too.

 Hospice of Southern Illinois Educational Series: Coping With Grief

 Many times survivors find comfort in learning about their grief in a structured learning environment.
-Coping With Grief is a FREE educational series provided to the community at various times each year.
+So, we have developed “Coping With Grief,” a FREE educational series provided to the community at various times each year.
 These series are presented by the Hospice of Southern Illinois in Marion, IL.
 For information on the next series, click here or call the Marion office of Hospice of Southern Illinois at 800-233-1708.